dzink/DzPseudoUGens/README.md

   - Utilities: UGens that perform simple but code-intensive tasks that are typical of a plurality of SynthDefs.
 NOT FUN UGENS.
 - Control Rate: Place UGens that return control rate signals here.
   - Algorithmic: UGens that follow some kind of algorithm to provide an output.
 All UGens technically use algorithms, but these algorithms should be fairly transparent.
-  - Lfo: Related to AlgorithmicUGens, but there will probably be enough of these to stick em in their own folder.
+  - Lfo: Related to AlgorithmicUGens, but there will probably be enough of these to stick em in their own folder so let's just start with them in their own folder.
   - Triggers: Place UGens that return triggers here.

 ## Style Guidelines
 - Each class should have its own file, and the filename should match the class (so you can easily see what UGens you've already written - none of that typical SuperCollider nonsense where you wrap twenty UGens into a single file [although more power to those that do, I'm sure they've figured a way out to organize it]).